ivafanas/sltbench/README.md

 | average rel error, % |  0.4%  |    5.6%   |  2.6%|
 | maximum rel error, % |  2.9%  |   15.1%   | 60%  |

-4.7x times speedup sounds extremely effective for projects where performance is super critical, tested meticulously and benchmarking takes about several hours or even days (for our project it was about a week).
+4.7x times speedup might be useful for projects with big performance tests count.
+For the original project regression performance testing tooks about a week and testing time reduction matters.

 Less relative error means:
 * Less false speedups/slowdowns you get during testing.
 Economy of developer time.
 * More precise performance changes may be obtained.
-If testing tool provides 15% relative error you cannot measure 10% speedup, but having 3% relative error 10% speedup can be detected.
+If testing tool provides 15% relative error than 10% speedup couldn't be measured.

 # Motivating example